 Elective module credits students who are in roles where they are not able/required to prescribe will complete 30 credits (either a single 30 credit module, or two 15 credit modules) from the modules offered across the school of health & Psychological sciences.
 The elective module is to support your individual advancement of specialist skills and knowledge within your speciality, setting or sector.
-Following discussion and agreement with your clinical supervisor and the programme director you will be able to choose a module from the School of Health Sciences which will support your practice as an ACP.
+Following discussion and agreement with your clinical supervisor and the programme director you will be able to choose a module from the School of Health & Psychological Sciences which will support your practice as an ACP.
 For some practitioners this may related to a particular condition (e.g. asthma and chronic obstructive pulmonary disease), for others it may relate to a particular intervention (e.g. evidence-based psycho-social interventions in mental health), to particular patient groups (e.g. promoting child and adolescent psychological development).

-APM058 Leading and Evaluating Learning in Healthcare Practice (15 credits) Education is the third pillar of the MPFACP and on this the third module of the programme you will focus on teaching and education in an interprofessional setting.
+APM058 Leading and Evaluating Learning in Healthcare Practice (15 credits) Education is a core part of the apprenticeship standard and a pillar of the MPFACP.
+In this third module of the programme you will focus on teaching and education in an interprofessional setting.
 It will encourage a critically reflective approach to considering your own practice and explore evidence-based approaches to teaching, coaching and facilitation.